ceilfors/ceilfors.github.io/_drafts/retrospective.md

 # Use a walking skeleton whenever you can

 A [walking skeleton](http://blog.codeclimate.com/blog/2014/03/20/kickstart-your-next-project-with-a-walking-skeleton/)
-would work well in various aspects of software development.
+works well in various aspects of software development.
-Based on my experience, it would work in feature developments, deployment pipeline creation, or infrastructure migration.
+Based on my experience, it would work in feature developments, deployment pipeline creations, or infrastructure migrations.
 Pretty much anything that you can think of.
 Creating a walking skeleton is about implementing the smallest possible amount of work to get all of the important elements in place, *end-to-end*, then moving all of those elements in parallel together.
 Slicing user stories vertically, prioritising the slices, and separating